 - Queens dominate hornet hives and are the only females to reproduce.
 Most of the other occupants are asexual female workers that perform important duties such as building the hive, gathering food, feeding the young, and defending the colony.
 There are far fewer male hornets, or drones, in the colony and their only role is to mate with the queen.
 Males usually die soon after this task is complete.

 - Before the queen dies, she will produce a generation of new queens and drones to continue the life cycle.

 - European hornets generally avoid conflict with humans but will aggressively defend their nest and food sources.
 Their sting can be life-threatening to people who are allergic to their venom.

 - European hornets communicate with each other through behaviors or pheromones.
 They will perform an alarm dance outside of their nest that consists of consistent buzzing, darting in and out of the nest, and attacking or approaching the target of the alarm pheromone.

 - Always avoid killing a hornet anywhere near its nest, as the distress pheromones it releases have a good chance of triggering an attack.
 You should also remove anything that touches the pheromones from the area immediately, like your clothes.
 Hornets can misinterpret the scent from certain perfumes and other volatile chemicals, which may falsely initiate an attack.

 Modern’s Homecare Green service protects against over 50 common household pests, including stinging insects like European hornets, yellowjackets, and paper wasps.
-Click here to schedule and pay for service online, or call 1-888-997-3311.
+Click here to schedule service online, or call 1-888-997-3311.